-So why would one want — and what effects can one expect — from pounding 40 grams of fish oil / day?
-I have some educated guesses as to the potential effects, and as for the “why”, well, there’s no better way to test theory than to do a little citizen science and assess how that theory plays out in practice.
+What effects can one expect from a month of high dose omega 3 fish oil supplementation?
+I have some educated guesses as to the potential benefits to pounding 40 grams of fish oil per day for 30 days.
+But as for the “why”, well, there’s no better way to test theory than to do a little citizen science and subject that theory to the scrutiny of real world application.

 Credit where credit is due

 First of all, this is hardly a unique protocol.
-High dose fish oil consumption has been touted by Dr. Mauro DiPasquale (to whom the cyclic ketogenic diet can be traced) as far back as the late 80s, and were refined / revised by Charles Poliquin.
-Also, my good friend, biohacker and polymath, Ryan Frisinger (of Kosmic Animal) has put his unique twist on the protocol.
-And it’s Ryan’s protocol that I’m currently following.
+High dose omega 3 fish oil supplementation has been touted by Dr. Mauro DiPasquale (to whom the cyclic ketogenic diet can be traced) as far back as the late 80s.
+More recently the idea was refined and revised by Charles Poliquin.

 - cognitive enhancement